LordFokas/Loggamus/README.md

 # Loggamus
-An easy to use out-of-the-box, flexible and configurable logger for NodeJS, with **no external dependencies!**
+An easy to use out-of-the-box, flexible and configurable logger for NodeJS, with **no required external dependencies!**

 ## Features

+**Easy to use**
+- [x] Default (no configs given) Logger instance prints any LogLevel to the terminal (and in color)
+- [x] Static Logger methods re-route to a global Logger (called "default", which starts off as a default Logger instance)

+**Configurable**
+- [x] Child Loggers inherit parent configuration by default
+- [x] Everything in a Logger can be reconfigured

+**Pretty Printer**
-- [x] Logging Levels
+- [x] Provides colorful terminal output
+- [x] You can also create your own instance to write colorful messages to the terminal yourself
+- [x] A default instance will output straight to stdout

+**Logging Levels**
 - [x] Define the minimum level to log messages (default is everything)
 - [x] Define the minimum level at which messages also print the caller stack frame (default is error)
-- [x] Pretty printer for colorful terminal output
-- [x] You can instantiate your own pretty printer to write colorful messages straight to the terminal
-- [x] Style of each logging level is fully configurable
+- [x] Style of printed messages is fully configurable per LogLevel
-- [x] Child loggers
-- [x] Static methods shortcut to default logger, which by default prints in color to the terminal
+- [x] Ability to create your own scale of LogLevels (more on that later)

+**Output Pipeline**
-- [x] Output pipelining system defines where and how logged messages are sent
+- [x] Define where and how logged messages are sent
 - [x] File and Terminal output pipes out of the box
-- [x] Splitter pipe will replicate messages among all children pipes
+- [x] Any pipe will replicate messages among all children outputs
+- [x] Map pipe will transform messages that go through it
+- [x] Filter pipe will drop messages that fail to meet given criteria

+**Pipeline Factory**
+- [x] Define your pipeline as a JSON file / object tree in memory
+- [x] Factory will build the entire pipeline for you
+- [x] Registry holds dependencies for and results of Factory operations
+- [x] A pipeline assembly operation can be configured to replace the default logger at the end
+- [x] Can be used to dynamically replace an entire pipeline in runtime

+**Extensible**
+- [x] Create your own custom pipes, outputs, logging levels, and so on
+- [x] Registry enables you to refer in JSON to components provided by other packages

 ## Simplified Architecture Diagram